wistia/wistia-open-docs/_posts/2012-07-03-player-id-tag.md

 layout: post
 category: For Developers
 for_developers: true
+description: Pass an ID for each viewer to your stats through the player API using these simple steps!
 post_intro: <p>Using the Video Player API, you can create simple ID tagging that passes user info into your Wistia stats.
 Your two options for executing this is:</p> <ol><li>using the <span class="code">wemail=</span> URL query string</li><li>a separate function using the trackEmail embed option.</li></ol>
 ---